para-zhou/CDial-Bias/README.md

   year = {2022}
 }
 ```
-Also, we held NLPCC 2022 Shared Task 7 based on the proposed resources, please see the task overview here:
+Also, we held NLPCC 2022 Shared Task 7 based on the proposed resources.
+We got many talented participants contributing to the investigation of this problem, for more information, please check the [webpage](https://para-zhou.github.io/CDial-Bias/) and the task overview here:
 ```
 @inproceedings{zhou2022overview,
   title={Overview of NLPCC 2022 Shared Task 7: Fine-Grained Dialogue Social Bias Measurement},